Learn About Our

 |TPB Date||Amended RTP Pages||Fed.
 Approval|

-The Memphis MPO received the Livability 2040: Regional Transportation Plan Air Quality Conformity Determination for Shelby County letter from the Tennessee Division of the Federal Highway Administration (FHWA), in coordination with Federal Transit Administration (FTA) Region IV, and Environmental Protection Agency (EPA) Region IV, on March 15, 2016.
+The Memphis MPO received the Livability 2040: Regional Transportation Plan Air Quality Conformity Determination for Shelby County letter from the Tennessee Division of the Federal Highway Administration (FHWA), in coordination with Federal Transit Administration (FTA) Region IV, and Environmental Protection Agency (EPA) Region IV, for the amended Livability 2040: Regional Transportation Plan and Fiscal Year FY 2017-20 TIP on December 21, 2017.
+The Air Quality Conformity Determination for the adopted Livability 2040: Regional Transportation Plan was received on March 15, 2016.
 The equivalent letter for DeSoto County was received on March 24, 2016.
+The letters are provided at the links below.
 This determination means that the RTP has been found to be in conformity with Federal air quality regulations by the responsible Federal agencies.

 The livability initiative is supported by local officials throughout the Greater Memphis area.
 Their views on livability and what it means to them can be seen following the links below: